 Bones and Joints

-The frequency of a cat’s purr is typically between 25 Hz and 140 Hz.
+The frequency of a cat’s purr is typically between 25 Hz and 150 Hz.
 These levels have shown promise in healing bone and joint problems, so much so that the rate of healing for broken bones has shown to increase.
-Ironically, cats tend to have very few issues with bones and joints.
 Vibrations from purring can assist in healing infections, reduce swelling, help bones heal and grow, offer pain relief, muscle growth and repair, and even tendon repair and better joint mobility.

 It has been clinically observed that cats with upper respiratory conditions that result in trouble breathing, also known as dyspnea, began purring, which helped them to breathe more easily.
-It is believed this can have the same effect on a person in respiratory distress.
-Cats are not nearly as prone to respiratory distress symptoms compared to humans and dogs.
+It is hypothesized this can have the same effect on a person in respiratory distress.

 Studies have shown that the calming effect of having a purring cat nearby can relieve stress and lower blood pressure, thus reducing the risk of heart disease and even decreasing the chances of heart attack by up to 40 percent.

 It is believed that purring can also help humans deal with the pain of migraines and possibly even assist in eliminating them.
 Many people have come forward and told their stories of their migraines disappearing after laying near their purring cat.

 A human’s mental health can be greatly improved by hearing a cat purr, whether it be the sound frequency of the purr itself or the emotional reaction of the person when they hear the sweet, soft purr of their beloved companion.
 What we do know is that studies have shown a vast improvement in stress and anxiety when owners are accompanied by their pets.

 Why Do Cats Purr in the First Place?